 With time, you can leverage such connections to advance your goals.

-Go back to the plan you wrote down, earlier in step two.
+Go back to the plan you wrote down, earlier in step three.

 One of the reasons I asked you to write out a plan is because you have to create some kind of synchronization and consistency in your post and other activities.